Yash1289/Book_Recommendations/README.md

 # Book Recommender System

 Recommendation systems are widely used today to recommend products to users based on their interests.
-A recommendation system is one of the strongest systems for increasing profits by retaining more users in a very big competition.
+A recommendation engine is one of the most vital systems for increasing profits by retaining more users in a big competition.
 Online book reading and selling websites like Kindle and Goodreads compete against each other on many factors.
-One of those important factors is their book recommendation system.
+One of those crucial factors is their book recommendation system.
 A book recommendation system is designed to recommend books of interest to the buyer.
-In this project using a total of 3 datasets containing the needed infromation we are building one book recommender system which will recommend new books for the users present in our dataset.
+In this project, I have built a Book Recommender system using data extracted from books selling websites to recommend similar books to the reader based on his interest

 ## Install